 The first principle of “The Apple Marketing Philosophy” was empathy or an intimate connection with the feelings and desires of the customers.
 The second principle was focus.
 “In order to do a good job of those things that we decide to do, we must eliminate all of the unimportant opportunities.”

 The third principle was “Impute”.
 It means that people DO judge a book by its cover.
 It emphasizes that people form an opinion of the company based on the signals that it convey.
-(This principle is highly correlated with the theories discussed in this and this post)

 “We may have the best product, the highest quality, the most useful software etc.; if we present them in a slipshod manner, they will be perceived as slipshod; if we present them in a creative, professional manner, we will impute the desired qualities.” – Mike Markkula.